-''' CALL G(X, Y)

-CALL G(X, Q=Y)

-CALL G(P=X, Q=Y)

-CALL G(O=Y, P=X) '''
+CALL G(X, Y)CALL G(X, Q=Y)CALL G(P=X, Q=Y)CALL G(Q=Y, P=X)

 The last three are allowed because the interface to G is explicit and keyword references can be used when the interface is explicit.
 What subroutine H could be added to the generic set with G?
-The first of the preceding four calls rules out any two-argument H whose first argument has the same type, kind type parameter, and rank (TKR) as the P argument of G and whose second argument has the same TKR as the Q argument of G. The third and fourth of these four calls rules out any subroutine H of the form H(Q, P), whose first argument is named Q and has the same TKR as the Q (second) argument of G and whose second argument is named P and has the same TKR as the P (first) argument of G. The reason for this last case is that a reference to H in which all the actual arguments had keywords would look exactly like a call to G, in terms of TKR patterns; such a reference would not be uniquely resolvable to either a call to G only or to H only.
+The first of the preceding four calls rules out any two-argument H whose first argument has the same type, kind type parameter, and rank (TKR) as the P argument of G and whose second argument has the same TKR as the Q argument of G. The third and fourth of these four calls rules out any subroutine H of the form H(Q, P), whose first argument is named Q and has the same TKR as the Q (second) argument of G. The reason for this last case is that a reference to H in which all the actual arguments had keywords would look exactly like a call to G, in terms of TKR patterns; such a reference would not be uniquely resolvable to either a call to G only or to H only.
 Any other H could be included in the generic set with G.

 Thus, the essence of the generic reference resolution rules is uniqueness with respect to TKR patterns under both positional or keyword references.
-The complete formal rules for this are described in Section 6.1.7, page 270.
+The complete formal rules for this are described in Section 6.1.7, page 282.